(or Auditory Deficit in Visual Learners

 Great difficulty with new, unfamiliar words and placenames

-Easyread has been developed as a solution for exactly this situation, so I will give examples from Easyread as to how it can be solved for the child.
+Easyread has been developed as a solution for exactly this situation.

 First, we take the visual strength of the child and use it to help guide the child towards proper phonic decoding of the text using our TrainerText system.
 This allows the child to access the phonemes within each word and then blend it successfully, without needing outside help.